Find a Varicose Veins or Spider Vein Center Near You ~ VeinDirectory.org

 What conditions can be evaluated by a Total body CT scan?

-Ct scan can image the entire body and provide excellent pictures for the following conditions:
+CT scan can image the entire body and provide excellent information regarding the following conditions:

 • diagnosis of large bowel diseases: diverticulitis, cancers